Gunivers/Bookshelf/docs/modules/move/by_vector_custom_collision.md

 ## 4. Create your custom heads function

-Then create the associated file and write the follwing code:
+Then create the associated file and write the following code:

 ```{code-block} mcfunction
 :caption: bs.config:move/by_vector/collision/heads/my_custom_heads